filmerjarred/persistent-objects/README.md

     var options = new Persistient("options"); //seeing as there's alread one there, we load that rather than create a new one. options.selected //5;
 ```

-### arrays

-Arrays should theoretically work fine, although they've not been tested.